2020 Oakland Athletics season

-The 2020 Oakland Athletics season was the 120th season for the Oakland Athletics franchise, all as members of the American League, and their 54th season in Oakland (all at Oakland Coliseum).
+The 2020 Oakland Athletics season was the 120th season for the Oakland Athletics franchise, all as members of the American League, and their 53rd season in Oakland.
 The season saw the Athletics win the American League West for the first time since 2013.

-On March 12, 2020, MLB announced that because of the ongoing COVID-19 pandemic, the start of the regular season would be delayed by at least two weeks in addition to the remainder of spring training being cancelled.
+On March 12, 2020, MLB announced that because of the COVID-19 pandemic, the start of the regular season would be delayed by at least two weeks in addition to the remainder of spring training being cancelled.
 Four days later, it was announced that the start of the season would be pushed back indefinitely due to the recommendation made by the CDC to restrict events of more than 50 people for eight weeks.
 On June 23, commissioner Rob Manfred unilaterally implemented a 60-game season.
 Players reported to training camps on July 1 in order to resume spring training and prepare for a July 24 Opening Day.

 The A's hit two walk-off grand slams in their first 11 games of the season.
 They became the 17th team to hit two walk-off slams in the same year, the third team to hit two in an 11-game span and the fastest to do so from the start of the season.

 On September 21, 2020, the A's clinched the American League West championship and then defeated the Chicago White Sox in three games in the 2020 American League Wild Card Series.
-This was the A's first postseason series victory since 2006 and won their first winner-take-all postseason game since Game 7 of the 1973 World Series (snapping an MLB record nine-game losing streak in such contests).
+This was the A's first postseason series victory since 2006, and they won their first winner-take-all postseason game since Game 7 of the 1973 World Series (snapping an MLB record nine-game losing streak in such contests).
 However, they lost to the Houston Astros in the 2020 American League Division Series.

+With the team moving away from Oakland after the 2024 season, and the rename to simply the "Athletics" on November 4, 2024, this was the last time they made the playoffs while based in Oakland.